Eppstein: Transport

-Eppstein station is on the Main-Lahn Railway and is served by line S 2 of the Rhine-Main S-Bahn, running between Niedernhausen and Dietzenbach via Frankfurt and the town is around 3 km from the A3 Autobahn.
+Eppstein station is on the Main-Lahn Railway and is served by line S2 of the Rhine-Main S-Bahn, running between Niedernhausen and Dietzenbach via Frankfurt and the town is around 3 km from the A3 Autobahn.
 Bundesstraße 455 passes through the town.

 Local industry

 The Stanniolfabrik Eppstein is in the central part Eppstein, beneath the castle.
 They are manufacturing tin foil and similar metal foils for highly specialised applications.
 It has become famous due to an appearance in the television series MythBusters, because they supplied lead foil for the lead ballon myth.
 RUCO printing inks (A. M. Ramp & Co GmbH) also has a facility here.